ethereumjs/ethereumjs-monorepo/README.md

 ## TESTS

+Tests use mocha.

-Test uses mocha.
-To run tests and linting: `npm test`.
-To auto fix linting problems use: `npm run test:fix`.
+To run tests and linting: `npm test`

+To auto fix linting problems use: `npm run lint:fix`

 ## CODE COVERAGE